Mega user guide

 Data acquisition

-| Typical scenario | Acquisition solution | Acquisition device | Expected acquisition time | Quick reference |
+| Typical scenario | Acquisition solution | Acquisition device | Expected acquisition time | Quick overview |

 |---|---|---|---|---|

-| Large spaces (malls, museums) | Regular single-map acquisition | GoPro Max | Less than 128 minutes | Panoramic camera data acquisition |
+| Large spaces (shopping malls, museums) | Single-image panoramic camera acquisition | GoPro Max/Max2 | Less than 128 minutes | Acquire data with panoramic camera |

-| Extra-large spaces (large scenic areas, continuous streets) | Ultra-large space acquisition | GoPro Max | Over 128 minutes | Large-scale space data acquisition |
+| Extra-large spaces (large scenic areas, continuous streets) | Ultra-large-scale fusion with panoramic camera | GoPro Max/Max2 | Over 128 minutes | Acquire data for ultra-large spaces |

-| Small spaces (rooms, shops, exhibition halls) | Mobile small-scale acquisition | iPhone / ARCore Android phone | Within 15 minutes | Mobile spatial data acquisition |
+| Small spaces (rooms, shops, exhibition halls) | Small-scale space acquisition with mobile phone | iPhone / ARCore Android phone | Within 15 minutes | Acquire spatial data with mobile phone |

-| Single object (exhibits, equipment, merchandise) | Mobile object-specific acquisition | iPhone / ARCore Android phone | Within 15 minutes | Mobile object data acquisition |
+| Single object (exhibits, equipment, products) | Object acquisition with mobile phone | iPhone / ARCore Android phone | Within 15 minutes | Acquire specific object data with mobile phone |

-Building mega block maps
+Building Mega Block maps

 Tip